|

 develops the sites, there is a limit at which public funds should not be granted

 if the cost per kWh is too high.
-I believe that renewables should be encouraged,

 but not at any cost.